 Advocacy Opportunities in Washington D.C.

-Here is a list of some advocacy organizations in Washington, D.C. that are working to end gender-based violence and sexual assault, end homelessness, and make our city and society more just and equitable while supporting the LGBTQ+ community and other vulnerable groups.
+Here is a list of some advocacy organizations in Washington, D.C. and the Washington D.C.
+Metropolitan Area that are working to end gender-based violence and sexual assault, end homelessness, and make our city and society more just and equitable while supporting the LGBTQ+ community and other vulnerable groups.

 Bread for the City: Bread for the City provides vulnerable residents of Washington, DC with comprehensive services, including food, clothing, medical care, and legal and social services, in an atmosphere of dignity and respect.

 Casa Ruby LGBT Community Center: Casa Ruby is the only Bilingual Multicultural LGBT Organization providing life-saving services and programs to the most vulnerable in the LGBT community.
 A large number of our clients have incomes of less than $15,000.00 per year.
 Our Mission is to create success life stories among Transgender, Gender Queer and Gender Non-conforming Gay, Lesbian and Bisexual people.
 Our vision is to create a world where Transgender, Gender Queer, and Gender Non-conforming people pursue their dreams and achieve success in their lives without fear of discrimination, harassment, or violence due to their sexual orientation and or Gender Identity/Gender Expression.
 Casa Ruby offers a Drop-Inn Safe Community Center, it's the only Bilingual Multicultural LGBT safe space in Washington, DC open 6 days a week, Monday-Saturday from 12-8pm, since Casa Ruby's goal is to support the most vulnerable in our LGBT community when they need it most and a career and employment services program targeting LGBT clients facing challenges because of their sexual orientation and or gender identity/expression.